 Leaves: Size, shape and colour and important when it comes to identification.

-- Flowers, fruit or cones: these can also be useful identification points but may only be found at certain times of the year
+Flowers, fruit or cones: these can also be useful but may only be found at certain times of the year.

-- Trunks: tree trunk or bark can become familiar to you with practice; each has typical colour, pattern and texture.
+Trunks: tree trunk or bark can become familiar to you with practice; they differ in colour, pattern and texture.

 - Most broad-leaved trees are deciduous and shed their leaves in winter.

-- The leaves of conifers are either needle-like or small and scale-like and normally present all year.
+- The leaves of conifers are either needle-like or small and scale-like.
+They are normally present all year round.

-You can use the same characteristics as those listed above to identify conifers, but instead of examining leaves you will be comparing the number and structure of the needles and also considering colour and scent.
+You can use the same characteristics as those listed above to identify conifers.
+However, instead of examining leaves, you compare the number and structure of the needles, their colour, and scent.

-It is always worth remembering that individual trees are quite adaptable or ‘plastic’.
-You may find two trees of the same species that look quite different.
-Some of this variation is due to the immediate environment surrounding the tree.
-For example, an oak that has grown on its own out in an open field may look quite different from one that has grown up squashed between other trees in a woodland situation.
+Trees of the same species can look quite different.
+This can be due to the immediate environment that surrounds them.
+For example, an oak that has grown on its own in an open field may look different from one that has grown between other trees in a wood.

-The leaves also vary enormously even on the same tree.
-This is because a tree makes its leaves according to how much light is available and typically produces ‘sun leaves’ and ‘shade leaves’.
+Leaves can vary even on the same tree, according to how much light is available to them.
+This means a tree typically produces ‘sun leaves’ and ‘shade leaves’.
 Sun leaves tend to be near the top of the tree and have the most exposure to light.
-They are smaller in size and have less chlorophyll, making them lighter in colour and able to tolerate bright light without wilting.
-Shade leaves are those situated in the parts of the tree that receives less light, such as the lower branches.
-Shade leaves are larger and contain more chlorophyll, making them darker in colour; this helps them absorb what little light is available to them.
+They are smaller and because they have less chlorophyll, they are paler in colour and able to tolerate bright light without wilting.
+Shade leaves are situated in parts of the tree that receive less light, such as the lower branches.
+Shade leaves are larger and contain more chlorophyll, making them darker in colour.
+This helps them to absorb what little light is available to them.